adrienhongcs/RECIPE_BOOK/README.md

 ```
 Inside `app/graphql/types/`, you can now modify each `Type` for each model in your app to your liking.
 There, you can also add functions you want to use to fetch your data.

-You can also specify at which endpoint the GraphQL server will operate from by modifying the line below (here its `/graphql`).
+You can also specify at which endpoint the GraphQL server will operate from by modifying the line below (here it's `/graphql`).
 ```ruby
 Rails.application.routes.draw do
   ...